 - Label things!

-I threw away obvious garbage, put a few things back into their proper places in the kitchen (the cling wrap, for instance), and moved a few more random tool-like things back down to the basement.
+I threw away obvious garbage, put a few things back into their proper places in the kitchen, and moved a few more random tool-like things back down to the basement.

 I then decided what would live in the bins and labeled them.